 The second repetition

-In the second repetition, the Buddha said: One, suffering is to be known.
+In the second repetition: One, suffering is to be known.
 Two, its cause is to be abandoned.
 Three, cessation is to be achieved.
 Fourth, the path is to be relied on.

 Yes, yes, suffering and its nature, cause and condition and the whole works must be studied and examined to fully experience the truth for yourself.
 Like the saying goes, truth will set you free.
 What’s this truth?
 The truth of the matter.
 The truth of this bad patch you are going through.
 Or, dry spell.
 Or, sickness.
 Or, sudden windfall.